 SRU Skill Camps will be held each year at U14 and U15 age groups where players will be assessed and given feedback on areas of strength and weakness.
 Players will then be selected from the U15 group to train as a Glasgow Chiefs squad for the following seasons Pathway at U16 level.

-- UKCC course are available and are run at various time throughout the year (usually weekends).
+UKCC courses are available and are run at various times throughout the year (usually weekends).

 Referee development courses are run locally by Glasgow District's Referee Development Officer, Martyn Hawthorn (tel: 07764430999).